AbdelrahmanElsaadany22/E-commerce/README.md

 ---

   2 - **PRODUCT SCHEMA** <br>
-  This schema defines a model called "Profile" with various fields and their associated attributes:
+  This schema defines a model called "product" with various fields and their associated attributes:

 - `id`: An integer field that serves as the primary key for identifying profiles.
 It auto-increments its value.
 - `title`: An string field for proudct's name, marked as unique.